-Our next talk will take place on Wednesday, March 1st at 1:00 PM Eastern Time (10:00 AM Pacific Time, 19:00 Central European Time, 17:00 UTC).
-Josh Alman (MIT) will present joint work with Ryan Williams on “Probabilistic Rank and Matrix Rigidity”, to appear in the next STOC (abstract below).
+The next TCS+ talk will take place next Wednesday, June 7th at 1:00 PM Eastern Time (10:00 AM Pacific Time, 19:00 Central European Time, 17:00 UTC).
+Erik Waingarten (Columbia University) will will speak about “Settling the query complexity of non-adaptive junta testing” (abstract below).

 Please make sure you reserve a spot for your group to join us live by signing up on the online form.
 As usual, for more information about the TCS+ online seminar series and the upcoming talks, or to suggest a possible topic or speaker, please see the website.